postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 Issue description | Possible fix
 --- | ---
-The `X-Content-Type-Options` header isn’t configured properly.
+The `X-Content-Type-Options` header isn’t configured correctly.
 This might allow an attacker to successfully upload a HTML file disguised as a different file type that the web server accepts (for example, a JPEG or a .ZIP file).
 The browser will render the uploaded file as an HTML file, which allows the attacker to execute an XSS attack. | To turn off MIME sniffing in the IE and Chrome browsers, use the `X-Content-Type-Options: nosniff` HTTP header.
 This requires the browser to use the MIME type sent by the server.
 Since the browser will no longer analyze the file, the website owner must make sure that they’re sending the appropriate MIME information.